TykTechnologies/tyk-docs/tyk-docs/content/basic-config-and-security/report-monitor-trigger-events/monitors.md

 description: "Advanced quota threshold monitoring"
 ---

-Tyk provides the ability to actively monitor both user and organisation quotas, using a dedicated webhook to notify your stakeholders, your system stack or the requesting API client when certain thresholds have been reached for a token.
+Tyk provides the ability to actively monitor both user and organization quotas, using a dedicated webhook to notify your stakeholders, your system stack or the requesting API client when certain thresholds have been reached for a token.

 Unlike API event [webhooks]({{< ref "basic-config-and-security/report-monitor-trigger-events/webhooks" >}}) the quota monitor is configured at the Gateway level.